Mrfredbear83/imakecode/README.md

-This is teh best github repo ever
+This is teh best github wepo ever